Ridge and Lasso in R: How Penalised Regression Shrinks Coefficients and Selects Variables

 set.seed(7) cv_lasso <- cv.glmnet(x, y, alpha = 1, nfolds = 10) c(min = round(cv_lasso$lambda.min, 4), se1 = round(cv_lasso$lambda.1se, 4)) #> min se1 #> 0.0244 0.3177

-Compare coefficients at both picks to see the trade-off.
+Compare coefficients at both picks to see the trade-off in concrete numbers.

 RCoefficients at lambda.min vs lambda.1se